LizzyParkerPannell/Untargeted_metabolomics_workflow/content/05_Extracting-formatting-peak-table/03_peak-table_XCMSonline.en.md

 The first thing we need to do in R is import all the libraries and functions we will need to run the code.
 I have put it all into one source code for the whole workflow to save space and avoid confusion for people who don't like looking at code!

+> :warning: you will need to manually install the following packages using `install.packages()` or RStudio
+> `"tidyr", "tibble", "dplyr", "readr", "stringr", "ggplot2", "pcaMethods", "forcats", "vegan"`

-Copy and paste this code into R and run.
+Then copy and paste this code into R and run:

 ```
 source("https://raw.githubusercontent.com/LizzyParkerPannell/Untargeted_metabolomics_workflow/main/00_workflow_functions.R")